DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 As mentioned before we can set our state with the manager function on our application builder.

+Let's talk about this state in relation to Rust a little more.

+#### State with Rust

 While working with this state it will likely show you immediately how Rust prevents you from making mistakes.